Ham0osh/hamHelper/README.md

 >     The axes objectto act on, default plt.gca().

+#### hamhelper.plotting.errorbands()
+Wrapper of matplotlib.pyplot.errorbar producing continuous bands instead of stems.
+You can additionaly enable the caps still.
 ```
 errorbands(x, y, yerr, capsize = 0, ax = None, color = None, *args, **kwargs):
 ```
-Wrapper of matplotlib.pyplot.errorbar producing continuous bands instead of stems.
-You can additionaly enable the caps still.
-**Parameters:**
 > **x: np.array like**
 >     The x dimension of pairwise data.
 > **y: np.array like**